At a Glance#

 FROM cohort_stats

-Run this query in Datasette Lite
+ORDER BY ordinal;Run this query in Datasette Lite

 Result:

 The shape across the eight cohorts has two phases.
-The 2024 cohorts (winter, spring, summer, fall) hold a pass rate in the 87 to 92 percent range, with summer 2024 the peak at 91.78 percent.
-The 2025 cohorts drop to the 83 to 86 percent range, with winter 2025 the lowest at 83.32 percent.
+The 2024 cohorts hold a pass rate in the 86 to 91 percent range, with summer 2024 the peak at 91.27 percent.
+The 2025 cohorts drop to the 83 to 85 percent range, with winter 2025 (the final quarter of the testing window) the lowest at 83.69 percent.

 The case study does not claim the NGN transition is the cause of the drop.
 It is one plausible explanation and the most prominent industry-level event in the window.
 Phase 04 develops the rest.

-Time From Graduation To First Test
+Time From Graduation To First Test#

 -- Distribution of terms between graduation and first test, with

--- worth crowding the main table with.
+-- crowding the main table with.

 WITH dist AS (